Miro0o/Docs-Notes/CS/Embedded & Internet of Things/🚟 Embedded Computer Systems/🛌 Single-Board Computer (SBC)/Raspberry Pi/FAQ.md

 [How do I create a file "wpa_supplicant.conf" in the boot directory in Raspberry Pi?]: https://raspberrypi.stackexchange.com/questions/80006/how-do-i-create-a-file-wpa-supplicant-conf-in-the-boot-directory-in-raspberry

-Like Aurora said, make sure your sd card is not write-protected;

-and make sure you formatted your sd card as FAT32 before you wrote the os to it.(I recommend using a tool like [etcher](https://etcher.io/) to burn the image.) also, if you have an ethernet cable, you can connect your raspberry pi to your router with an ethernet cable, ssh into and add the `/etc/wpa_supplicant/wpa_supplicant.conf` file to it over ethernet, then disconnect it and reboot it so it connects to the wifi.
+> Like Aurora said, make sure your sd card is not write-protected; and make sure you formatted your sd card as FAT32 before you wrote the os to it.(I recommend using a tool like [etcher](https://etcher.io/) to burn the image.) also, if you have an ethernet cable, you can connect your raspberry pi to your router with an ethernet cable, ssh into and add the `/etc/wpa_supplicant/wpa_supplicant.conf` file to it over ethernet, then disconnect it and reboot it so it connects to the wifi.

 [Configuring Raspberry Pi for Headless Boot]: https://www.glennklockwood.com/sysadmin-howtos/rpi-headless-boot.html

 [👍 Raspberry Pi 4 | Kali on ARM]: https://www.kali.org/docs/arm/raspberry-pi-4/

+[👍 AOSP (Android 13) for Raspberry Pi 4]: https://konstakang.com/devices/rpi4/AOSP13/

+> Here’s my build of AOSP (Android 13) for Raspberry Pi 4 Model B, Pi 400, and Compute Module 4.
+It’s for **advanced users** only.
+Pi 4 model with at least 2GB of RAM is required to run this build.